Turkish Van

 Turkish Vans are highly intelligent and can learn tricks and games, including playing fetch.
 They like teaser toys that allow them to mimic pouncing on prey.
 And if you can’t find your Van, look up; he is probably perched overhead, as high as he can get.
 Don’t put anything on display that is easily broken; the Van has a wicked sense of humor and may enjoy pushing items off a shelf just to see what happens.
 Or sometimes he’s just clumsy.

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
-Turkish Vans are generally healthy, although some have been reported to develop a form of heart disease called hypertrophic cardiomyopathy.
-In some breeds such as the Maine Coon, HCM is inherited, but that has not been proven in the Turkish Van.
+Turkish Vans are generally healthy, although some have been reported to develop the following:

 The Turkish Van has a single coat with a silky texture.
 Because there’s no undercoat to cause mats or tangles, it’s easy to groom with weekly combing or brushing with a slicker brush.
 It sheds very little except during spring and fall when old coat is falling out or new coat is coming in.
 Older cats may have difficulty grooming themselves thoroughly, so it can be a good idea to brush or comb them more often.
 The Turkish Van‘s coat is water-resistant, so be glad that baths are rarely necessary.